Z-Score Calculator

 The Z-Score Formula

-A z-score measures how many standard deviations a data point is from the mean. x is the raw value, μ (mu) is the population mean, and σ (sigma) is the population standard deviation.
-Once you know the z-score, you can find the associated probability using the standard normal distribution.
+A z-score measures how many standard deviations a value sits above or below the mean. x is the raw value, μ is the mean, and σ is the standard deviation.
+Once you know the z-score, you can convert it to a percentile or probability with the standard normal distribution.

 z = (x − μ) / σ